wein.plus

 Magnum

-Bottle oversize with the volume of 1.5 litres or the content of two normal bottles.
-A bottle of approximately this size was already created in France in the 17th century.
-It is considered to be ideal for a top wine, because here the bottle matures more slowly, which has a very positive effect on the quality.
-There is also a double magnum with a volume of 3 litres (4 bottles of 0.75 litres each), also known as Jeroboam.
-However, magnum and double magnum are not only available in the traditional bottle shapes, but also in the Bocksbeutel.
-See also under bottles and wine containers.
+Term (lat. "the large") for an oversized bottle with a volume of 1.5 litres or the contents of two normal bottles of 0.75 litres each.
+A bottle of approximately this size was created in France as early as the 17th century.
+It is considered ideal for a high quality wine because the bottle matures more slowly, which has a very positive effect on shelf life and longevity.
+There is also a double magnum with a volume of 3 litres (4 bottles of 0.75 litres each), which is also known as a Jeroboam.
+Magnums and double magnums are not only available in conventional bottle shapes, but also in the Bocksbeutel.
+In the early days of Formula 1 racing, a magnum champagne bottle was presented to the winner, who shook it and sprayed it into the crowd.
+Later, jeroboam bottles were used.
+See also lists under Bottles (all formats) and Wine vessels (all types, from antiquity to the present day).

 Voices of our members